fametrano/fametrano.github.io/_pages/bbt202402-bicocca.md

 each student must solve five homeworks that will be assigned during the course.
-Please send the homeworks via e-mail to the address ferdinando.ametrano+hw AT unimib DOT it with subject
+Please send the homeworks via e-mail to the address ferdinando.ametrano AT unimib DOT it with subject
 **bbt202402-bicocca #1** for the first assignment,
 **bbt202402-bicocca #2** for the second assignment,